Audio converter

 An audio converter is software or electronic circuitry (hardware) that converts audio from one format to another.
 It is typically used to translate audio into a different format that is required by a device or program.
 Audio converters are employed in a variety of applications, including personal entertainment systems, professional audio production, telecommunications, and security systems.

-In general, any particular audio format is categorized as either analog (audio-modulated voltage), raw (uncompressed digital), or compressed (compressed digital).
+In general, any particular audio format is categorized as either analog, uncompressed or compressed digital.
 Conversions between analog and raw audio are performed by hardware.
-More specifically, an analog-to-digital converter is used when converting analog to raw, and a digital-to-analog converter is used to convert raw to analog audio.
-Digital audio (raw or compressed) may be converted to another digital format either by software or a hardware accelerator.
+More specifically, an analog-to-digital converter is used when converting analog to raw, and a digital-to-analog converter is used to convert uncompressed digital to analog audio.
+Uncompressed or compressed digital audio may be converted to another digital format either by software or a hardware accelerator.

 Types of audio converters

 Software converters

 Software converters are applications that run on computers or mobile devices.
 They offer a user-friendly interface and a wide range of supported input and output formats.
 Popular software audio converters include Audacity, Freemake Audio Converter, and dBpoweramp.